percona/postgres/contrib/pg_tde/documentation/docs/functions.md

 Provider specific parameters differ for each implementation.
 Refer to the  respective subsection for details.

 !!! warning
-    Some provider specific parameters contain sensitive information, such as passwords. **Never** specify these directly, use the remote configuration option instead.
+    Some provider specific parameters contain sensitive information, such as passwords. **Never** specify these directly, use the file paths instead.

 !!! note
     The updated provider must be able to retrieve the same principal keys as the original configuration.